jdefrance7/SeniorDesignProject/PX4/README.md

 By entering `winglet` in the MAVLink Console, a series of polls to the multiple `sensor_winglet` topic channels are conducted and the contents are printed.
 The angles between adjacent winglets are computed and printed as well.

+The method used to subscribe to all four winglet channels is shown below:

 ```c
 int sensor_winglet_fd[4];